C. J. Brown (American football): College career

-Brown enrolled at the University of Maryland, and served a redshirt season in 2009.
+Brown enrolled at the University of Maryland, College Park, and served a redshirt season in 2009.
 In 2010, he saw action in four plays against Morgan State.
 On his first snap, he gained 12 yards on an option run, and lowered his shoulder into two opposing tacklers.
 He suffered a broken collarbone on the run, but remained in the game for three more plays.
 The injury ended his season.
 During his convalescence, head coach Ralph Friedgen said, "I just told him he has to hang in there, he has to sit in the meetings and learn as much as you can.
 That's an area where he was coming on.
 I still think he's got the potential to be a very, very good quarterback.
 He's very mobile and he has a strong arm and [he is] a smart guy.
 He's just further behind because of his high school development."
 During the season, fellow redshirt sophomore Danny O'Brien captured the starting position and finished with ACC Rookie of the Year honors.
 Friedgen was fired after the season and replaced by Connecticut head coach Randy Edsall, who selected Gary Crowton as offensive coordinator and quarterbacks coach.